-After committing check fraud, Preston Waters begins to live out his 12 year old fantasies by spending a million dollars in six days.
-But when it came to being an adult, he quickly realized that he didn't quite fit the bill.
-Miguel Ferrer and Brian Bonsall star in this 1994 kid classic that will leave you asking the question "why didn't this kid get grounded?"
+After committing check fraud, Preston Waters lives out his 12-year-old fantasies by spending a million dollars in 6 days, but he quickly realizes he can't quite handle the consequences.
+Miguel Ferrer and Brian Bonsall star in this 1994 kid classic that will leave you asking, "Why didn't this kid get grounded?"

 Was this review helpful to you?